Hackbright-Covid-19-Hackathon/hack-covid-19/README.md

 - Jessica Chuynh
 Found a new interest in Full-Stack Web Development and currently learning the basics: HTML, CSS, Git, GitHub, Python and JavaScript

-- Kimberly Chuc is a former EMT turned software engineer.
-Her passion for problem solving and helping others inspires her to code, creating projects that make difficult tasks in life a lot easier.
-She looks forward to contributing her skills to her next role as a full stack engineer’

-- Lauren Maghran
-Currently works in the environmental field, but is changing careers to software engineering.
+- Lauren Maghran currently works in the environmental field, but is changing careers to software engineering.
 Lauren is a curious person, love learning, and appreciate clever solutions!

-- Amber Chan is a software engineer with former recruiting and accounting experience.
-She’s excited to integrate her interpersonal and detail oriented skills from her previous roles in her next job!